kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

-sudo pacman -S breeze-icons xscreensaver
+sudo pacman -S breeze-icons

+---

-Configure `xscreensaver`
+Configure screen locking

-- Applications menu -- Settings -- Screensaver
-    - If they are two or more Screensaver applications, open all of them and then close all Screensaver apps but the XScreenSaver one.
-- When prompted to start a daemon, confirm it.
-It resolves the issue with the error message "None of the screen lock tools ran successfully, the screen will not be locked"
+- Screel locking in Power Manager is broken: "None of the screen lock tools ran successfully, the screen will not be locked" message appears, when going to sleep.
-- Play with the Power Manager a little (System tab)

 ****************************************
 PROXY